Jozef Philipoom

-Jozef Philipoom (born 27 May 1964) is a Belgian carom billiards player.
+Jozef Bel Philipoom (born 27 May 1964) is a Belgian carom billiards player.
 He won at the UMB World Three-cushion Championship in 1995.
 Philipoom also won at the CEB European Three-cushion Championship in 1995.
 He got into first place once and second place twice at the Three-Cushion World Cup from 1996 to 2009.
 Philipoom had a match with Eddy Leppens in 2011.
 He had one child, Luca.